ssah0401/WanderAI/README.md

 solution.preprocess_data()
 solution.build_model()
 solution.train_model()
-input_text = "I want to plan a trip to Europe in July with a budget of $2000." recommendation = solution.generate_recommendations(input_text) print(recommendation)
+input_text = "I want to plan a trip to TajMahal, India  in July with a budget of Rs 5000." recommendation = solution.generate_recommendations(input_text) print(recommendation)